Use: Ideal for lightweight camping and backpacking

 That’s what I was desperate to avoid with my recent trip hiking in Torres del Paine National Park in Chile.
 We’d chosen to trek the nine-day Full Circuit or ‘O’ and wanted our focus to be on the incredible landscapes rather than on our rucksacks.

 I’m not going to lie, when we started on our trek in Chilean Patagonia, we saw a lot of others on the trail weighed down with huge – and heavy – rucksacks.
 My boyfriend had admitted to me before I’d left that when he packed for the ‘O’ in Torres del Paine National Park, he ended up carrying roughly 30kg of gear on his back.
 30kg.
 Over the John Gardner Pass.
 Ouch.

 We didn’t want to do the same.
 And while we knew that we could reduce the weight of food we were carrying (read this guide to exactly what food we packed with us for our nine-day hike in Torres del Paine National Park), there’s nothing you can do if your basic equipment – i.e. your tent – is overly heavy or bulky.

 Making careful, practical choices about the equipment you pack

-I’m not going to go into detail here about exactly everything I packed in my backpack (instead, I’ll be posting my equipment list for hiking the Torres del Paine Circuit) but what I will say is that the best decision we made was researching and investing in a new, lightweight backpacking tent.
+I’m not going to go into detail here about exactly everything I packed in my backpack (instead, read this equipment list for hiking the Torres del Paine O Circuit) but what I will say is that the best decision we made was researching and investing in a new, lightweight backpacking tent.

 At over $400 (£309) she was an investment, but Big Aggie, as she came to be known, was worth every penny.

 Is Big Agnes Copper Spur HV UL2 right for you?

 Instead, you’ve got a couple of options: check out the Terra Nova Zephyros, a two person tent that I’ve camped all over Patagonia and South America with – another great lightweight option and one that at around $160/£117 doesn’t break the bank.
 Unfortunately, it’s hard to get hold of outside of the UK.